REBELinBLUE/kube-guide/3-tutorial.md

 #### TLS Secret

-So that you see how they work we will see a TLS secret.
+So that you can see how they work we will create a TLS secret.

-First, we need to actually create the certificate.
-Use the `openssl` to generate a certificate/key pair, following the prompts, for now you can enter any values.
+First, we need to actually generate the certificate.
+Use `openssl` to generate a certificate/key pair, following the prompts, for now you can enter any values.

 ```bash
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 365 -keyout tls.key -out tls.cert